dwyl/quotes/README.md

 }
 ```

-## 3. Share Your Use Case!
+## 3. Share!

++ Let others know about this bank of quotes
+by "starring" the project on GitHub! ⭐️
-If you have an interesting use case for quotes,
++ If you have an interesting use case for quotes,
-please share below!
+please share!